Shift Planning: 6 Steps to Plan Shifts Like a Pro

 Having enough workers, with the right skills to meet customer demand, means you have a productive team.
 But there’s more to it than that.

-Workers who want to work the shifts they’ve been assigned (or chosen, as we’ll discuss in a bit) are more productive.
-They feel like they have control over their life, and that you’ve heard their input on what shifts they prefer to work.
+Workers who like the work shift they’ve been assigned (or chosen, as we’ll discuss in a bit) are more productive.
+They feel like they have control over their life, and that you’ve heard their input on what shifts they prefer.
 There’s a feeling of ownership and responsibility when it comes to their work, that their voice matters.

 The opposite of this is simply assigning people to shifts without any planning or concern for preference, skills, work-life balance, or other considerations.